Ramprasad-Group/polyga/README.md

 to that for which chromosome\_id corresponds with which chromosome.
 Else, the default dna list will have the list of all chromosomes.

+### Why do some ids not show up even though they're in the DNA list?
+If they only have one connection joint, they are automatically removed.
+This prevents the removal of all connection joints.

 ## References
 1. Chiho Kim, R. Batra, L. Chen, H. Tran, and R. Ramprasad, “Polymer design using genetic algorithm and machine learning,”